-Content provides connection with viewers and donors, and is the main reason you’ve chosen to invest in a digital donor recognition display.
-Content like donor stories, patient success stories, care/technology improvement stories, and donor lists along with all of the supporting assets that make it engaging have to come from somewhere.
+Content provides connection with viewers and donors and is the main reason you’ve chosen to invest in a digital donor recognition display.
+Content like donor stories, patient success stories, care/technology improvement stories, and donor lists, along with all of the supporting assets that make it engaging, has to come from somewhere.
 That somewhere needs to be thought through from the outset, especially if you are repurposing existing content, as so often is the case, so that you know the information you’ll post to the digital donor display is current and sustainable.

-With the advances in technology we’ve seen over the past 10 years, and the advent of content management tools like Appellō, that are both intuitive and responsive, updating and maintaining a digital donor recognition wall has become a lot less scary.
+With the advances in technology we’ve seen over the past 10 years and the advent of content management tools like Appellō, which are both intuitive and responsive, updating and maintaining a digital donor recognition wall has become a lot less scary.
 But even so, the beauty of your display will become dependent on how well it functions, and that requires support.
-Be sure to select a design partner known for quality, but also one that has a credible, proven, tech-savvy support team committed to troubleshooting in the rare instance that something goes wrong.
+Be sure to select a design partner known for quality but also one that has a credible, proven, tech-savvy support team committed to troubleshooting in the rare instance that something goes wrong.